The Swamp Ghost

 Afterwards, he flew a total of 33 combat missions.
 One of his other combat highlights was being radio operator during MacArthur's first flight in New Guinea.
 The general was seated next to him in a pullman chair mounted in the radio room.

-After his tour he went to flight school in 1943 but was not granted wings due to an eye injury, but enlisted for a second tour with the 20th Air Force in China-Burma-India (CBI), then retired from the military in 1945.
+After his tour he went to flight school in 1943 but was not granted wings due to an eye injury, but enlisted for a second tour with the 20th Air Force in China-Burma-India (CBI), after the war he retired from the military in 1945.

-He retired to Fullerton, California and passed away February 17, 2004.
+He retired to Fullerton, California and passed away on February 17, 2004.

 Are you a relative of Sorensen?
 Contact Us